Study: Voter-Suppression laws unfairly target Blacks

 The authors reprimanded GOP for “actually changing voting procedures in a racialized and restraining fashion” referring to it as “de-democratization” along racial lines and “American electioneering reminiscent of authoritarian regimes.”

-Meanwhile the GOP justified voter-suppression laws claiming they’re intended to hinder electoral fraud by Democrats, others disagreed.
+Meanwhile the GOP justified voter-suppression laws claiming they’re intended to hinder electoral fraud by Democrats, yet others disagreed.

 "The Republican voter suppression laws were not created to prevent voter fraud,” said McMinn.
 “The laws were passed to confuse and deter voters from turning out in large numbers to vote.
 There are no widespread cases of voter fraud that Republicans can cite for their efforts in trying to undermine our democratic voting process."